• Skip to primary navigation

 Instructions

-• Mix the flour, corn starch and sugar
+• In a medium bowl mix the flour, corn starch and confectioners' sugar.

-• add the diced butter and mix well until you form the dough
+• Add the diced butter and mix well until with your hand, pressing the butter pieces into the dry ingredients.

-• At first the mix will be dry and crumbly but keep working the dough until it's soft and uniform
+• At first the mix will be dry and crumbly but keep working the dough until it's soft and uniform, about 10 minutes.

-• cut the cookies with a biscuit cutter
+• Cut the cookies with a biscuit cutter and place in a baking sheet lined with parchment paper.

-• remove cookies from the oven and let them cool down completely before adding the dulce de leche
+• Let the cookies cool down completely before adding the Dulce de Leche.

 • Once cooled down, add a layer of dulce de leche.
 I like to use a pipping bag for this to avoid pressing too hard on the cookie.

-• add the other cookie to form the sandwich and sprinkle with confectioner's sugar
+• Add the other cookie to form the sandwich and sprinkle with confectioner's sugar (I like to add a rack on top of a baking sheet to dust them with sugar).

 Tried this recipe?Let us know how it was!